Stop Harassment & Violence Against the Public Health Workforce

 In October 2021, The New York Times found over 500 health department leaders had departed their positions since the start of the COVID-19 pandemic.
 As a result, our nation faces a leadership void at public health agencies across the nation, leaving us ill-prepared for future public health crises.

-The federal government should provide legal protections for public health workers facing harassment and violence.
+The federal government should (1) establish a national reporting system for incidents of violence against the public health workforce and (2) provide legal protections for public health workers facing harassment and violence.

 Rebuild the Public Health System